aavegotchi/aavegotchi-wiki/posts/en/faq.md

 ### Can people frontrun the Bonding Curve?
 No. When you make purchases/sales of GHST token on the bonding curve, transactions are batched along with other people's transactions before being sent to the smart contract.
 They are not able to bid on a lower GHST price with a higher gas fee to frontrun your purchase.

+## FRENS FAQ

+### Can I buy FRENS?
+No. FRENS are a way to reward our community members who staked GHST.

+### Are FRENS used for anything besides raffles?

+No, the only thing FRENS are for is entering Aavegotchi raffles.
+The rest of the Aavegotchi ecosystem will be powered by GHST.

+### What happens to the FRENS on Mainnet after the game launches on Matic?
+Your FRENS balance will be automatically transferred to Matic.
+FRENS on Mainnet will then become worthless.

 ## Raffle FAQ

 See <a href="https://aavegotchi.medium.com/aavegotchi-raffles-a-frenly-guide-66f624c9bc60">Raffles</a> for general information on raffles.